After a lot of research and thinking, you finally bought a new cooler for your PC. The trouble is you can’t find any way to screw in the CPU cooler.

 This is nothing to worry about as you are not the only one who is facing this issue.
 I also faced this issue when I was a beginner at building PCs.
 I’m an expert now and I will share exactly how to resolve this problem in this article.

 I don’t want to keep you waiting any longer so let’s just dive right in.
 I just need you to be wide awake and relaxed so grab a cup of coffee and read every part carefully and see how all your issues vanish into thin air.

 How Do You Put A Screw In The Cooler

 In addition to that, literally, every CPU cooler out there comes with the screws provided nowadays.
-However, some manufacturers do make some rare mistakes like providing the wrong or incompatible screws.
+However, some manufacturers make rare mistakes like providing the wrong or incompatible screws.

 There is a standard size for screws that you can follow if your cooler is pretty standard.
 The diameter of the screw holes is typically around 5 mm on a standard cooler.